MonitorQA/ExternalApiDocs/_posts/2020-12-27-delete-users.md

 layout: null
 ---

-Delete multiple users from your company account.
-This endpoint allows you to remove users in bulk by providing an array of user IDs.
+Delete multiple users from the company account.
+This endpoint enables removing users in bulk by providing an array of user IDs.
 Use caution as this action cannot be undone.

 ## Parameters